 VAUDE achieved a balance sheet total of 502 points on a scale from -2850 to +1000.
 VAUDE was particularly exemplary in the areas of "Ecological Design of Products" and "Reducing Environmental Impact".
 Also, VAUDE’s positive influence on "Increasing Social and Environmental Industry Standards" throughout the outdoor industry was highlighted.
 Another positive appraisal was that VAUDE has taken first steps in the ECG aspect "Social Design of Products", such as its cooperation with FairWertung to give used products a second life.

-Starting December 31, 2016 Germany, the EU Directive on the Disclosure of Non-financial and Diversity-related Information will be in effect.
-Together with other ECG companies, VAUDE supports the recognicion of the ECG balance as one of the legally binding standards for the implementation of the EU CSR Directive 2014/95 CSR in Germany.
+Starting December 31, 2016 Germany, the EU Directive on the Disclosure of Non-financial and Diversity-related Information came into effect.
+Together with other ECG companies, VAUDE supports the recognition of the ECG Balance as one of the legally binding standards for the implementation of the EU CSR Directive 2014/95 in Germany.